Suwannee terrane: Suwannee Basin

 The first strata of the Suwannee Basin Sediments, a volcaniclastic sandstone, was deposited in the late Cambrian to early Devonian periods.
 Both paleontological and zircon chemistry evidence places the Suwannee Basin in Gondwana at that time.
 The Suwannee Basin sediments, which are of pre-Early Jurassic Godwana origin, have been found to average 200 km in width and extend 900 km from the continental shelf of Apalachee Bay in the Gulf of Mexico to the continental shelf off of Cape Lookout in North Carolina, covering an area of about 250000 km2.
 The Suwannee Basin sequence of middle Paleozoic sandstones and shales, which is up to 2.5 km thick, overlies the Osceola Complex in northern Florida and southeastern Georgia.
-The Suwannee Basin sediments are 4 to 6 km thick on the continental shelf from Florida to North Carolina.
+The Suwannee Basin sediments are 4–6 km thick on the continental shelf from Florida to North Carolina.
 The northern end of the Suwannee Basin sediments apparently lies between Cape Lookout and Cape Hatteras.
 On the southeastern side, the Suwannee Basin can only be detected up to the Basement Hinge Zone, a structural boundary that runs from offshore Florida north along the east coast of the United States.
 The Paleozoic sediments of the Suwannee Basin are typical of sedimentation on a continental shelf, with a mixture of sands derived from continental rocks and marine muds, indicating that they were deposited on the continental crust of Gondwana.
 The South Florida Volcanic Rocks may cover Suwannee Basin sediments.

 Tallahassee Graben

-A complex graben system, known as the South Georgia Rift, Southwest Georgia Embayment, Apalachicola Embayment, or Tallahassee Graben, underlies much of the Florida panhandle and southern Georgia.
-It is covered by 2300 to 4000 m of sedimentary rocks.
-In other areas in northern Florida and southern Georgia igneous rocks are covered by 1000 to 2000 m of sedimentary rocks.
+A complex graben system, known as the South Georgia rift, Southwest Georgia Embayment, Apalachicola Embayment, or Tallahassee Graben, underlies much of the Florida panhandle and southern Georgia.
+It is covered by 2300–4000 m of sedimentary rocks.
+In other areas in northern Florida and southern Georgia igneous rocks are covered by 1000–2000 m of sedimentary rocks.

 Grabens and horsts in the basement of the western part of the Florida panhandle and adjacent continental shelf may have developed due to stresses on the crust caused by the opening of the Gulf of Mexico, or may be horsts that broke off of North America and reattached to the Suwannee terrane.
 Similarly, horsts that broke off of South America may underlie southern Alabama and Mississippi.